rulingAnts/quickstart_android_pwa/README.md

 # Comparative Wordlist Elicitation Tool (Android)

-This repository contains the source code for an Android application designed to assist linguists and fieldworkers in the systematic **elicitation and documentation of minority languages**.
+This repository contains the source code for an Android application designed to assist **trained linguists, fieldworkers, and community members** in the systematic **elicitation and documentation of minority languages**.

+The primary goal is to provide a tool simple enough for native speakers with limited technical and reading abilities to collect high-quality data.

 The tool facilitates the collection of: